lbologna/hbp-sp6-guidebook/_sources/online_usecases/trace_analysis/efel_gui/efel_gui.rst.txt

 optimization performed through the `BluePyOpt
 <https://github.com/BlueBrain/BluePyOpt>`_ software tool (please refer to the
 BluePyOpt `documentation <http://bluepyopt.readthedocs.io/en/latest/>`_ for detailed explanations).

 The features the user can select for extraction are described at this `link
 <http://bluebrain.github.io/eFEL/index.html>`_ as well as the eFEL software
 package used to process the data.
+See also :ref:`Hippocampal Neurons <hippocampal-neurons>` in this guidebook.

 Features are computed for every trace of the chosen recordings, where a trace correponds to a given stimulus current amplitude (indicated to the user when data are displayed).
 Once the extraction finalized, the values of a feature obtained from traces belonging to an individual cell and corresponding to the same stimulation amplitude are averaged.
 The averages computed for all the cells, are averaged a second time by stimulus amplitude.
 This will generate two result files (i.e. *features.json* and  *protocol.json*) per cell plus two supplementary files with the global averages.

 While the `eFEL <http://bluebrain.github.io/eFEL/index.html>`_ extracts the features of interest from single traces (individually selected or grouped) it